 On May 6, 2013, the Sun Corridor Metropolitan Planning Organization (MPO) was designated in the Pinal County area.
 The Sun Corridor Metropolitan Planning Area Boundary includes the cities of Casa Grande, Eloy, Coolidge, and unincorporated areas of Pinal County.
-The results of the June 2024 Sun Corridor MPO Conformity Analysis supports a finding of conformity for the FY 2023-2027 Sun Corridor MPO Transportation Improvement Program and Sun Corridor MPO Regional Transportation Plan 2050 Update in the West Pinal PM-10 Nonattainment Area and West Central Pinal PM-2.5 Nonattainment Area.

 On May 9, 2013, the MAG Metropolitan Planning Area Boundary was expanded due to the 2010 Census urbanized area updates.
 For transportation planning and programming purposes, the Federal Highway Administration regulations state that at a minimum, the Metropolitan Planning Area must encompass the entire existing urbanized area boundary as well as the contiguous geographic area(s) likely to become urbanized within the next 20 years.
 The updated urbanized area boundary for the MAG region included areas within Pinal County.
 Due to this expansion, the MAG Regional Council amended the MAG Bylaws to recognize the new Metropolitan Planning Area Boundary and to provide for new members from Pinal County within the new boundary.
 The MAG Metropolitan Planning Area Boundary now includes the Town of Florence, City of Maricopa, the portion of the Gila River Indian Community within Pinal County, and unincorporated areas within Pinal County.